stijngrie/FootballGrids-Data/README.md

 # Football Grids Data Project
-This project creates a dataset for the Football Grids game, collecting and processing football-related data from various sources.
+This project creates a dataset for the Football Grids game at https://footballgrids.online, collecting and processing football-related data from various sources.

 # Project Overview
 The dataset includes player stats, team information, and game results.
 The goal is to create a high-quality dataset to power the game's features.